mhkeller/interactive-nodejs/README.md

 The UX of the VS Code REPL is not ideal and does not match the Google Chrome behavior.
 The issue is [tracked here](https://github.com/microsoft/vscode/issues/169798) but is in the backlog.

+It would also be nice if you could drag the REPL input area to be taller.